akif-dogan/arweave/bigfile_styleguide.md

 ### Code pushed to master must work

-All code committed to the master branch of the Arweave project should be fully functioning.
+All code committed to the master branch of the Bigfile project should be fully functioning.

 This is a **strict** requirement as this is the prime location of where end users will be obtaining the software to join and participate in the network.